 - MASCARPONE FILLING

-In a medium bowl beat butter and sugar until creamy, beat in egg, then vanilla, then pumpkin,beat for approximately 30 seconds.
+- In a medium bowl beat butter and sugar until creamy, beat in egg, then vanilla, then pumpkin puree, beat for approximately 30 seconds.

-Add beaten mixture to dry mixture, mix until forms into a dough, move to a lightly floured flat surface (add a little flour if dough is too sticky) knead gently until well combined, wrap in plastic wrap and refrigerate for at least 2 hours.
+- Add beaten mixture to dry mixture, and with a fork, mix until it forms into a dough, move to a lightly floured flat surface (add a little flour if dough is too sticky) knead gently until well combined, wrap in plastic wrap and refrigerate for at least 30 minutes.
 (I made the dough the night before and left it overnight)

-Roll dough into 4 or 5 ropes, cut off pieces, form small balls (maybe a little bigger than a nut).
+- Roll dough into 4 or 5 ropes, cut off pieces, form small balls (about the size of a walnut or a little bigger).
 Place on parchment paper lined cookie sheets. (do not flatten)